CharrierTim/Embedded_AI_BOUSSAROQUE_CHARRIER/README.md

 # Wine Quality Prediction

-Embedded AI project aiming to implement a Wine Quality Prediction on STM32L4R9AI.
+An embedded AI project that aims to implement Wine Quality Prediction on the STM32L4R9AI platform.

 ## Authors